ikakara-team/grails-simple-marshaller/README.md

 }
 ```

-Plugin Developers can register their classes in <Your>GrailsPlugin.groovy
+Plugin Developers can register their classes in {{Your}}GrailsPlugin.groovy
 ```
   import ikakara.simplemarshaller.web.app.SimpleMarshallerService